Date of Degree

 This study demonstrates how four EGMEs had positive attitudes toward teaching children with disabilities and how the graduate course gave them specific strategies and skills to help improve their music instruction for children with disabilities.
 Recommendations included: (a) more research on professional development for music educators, (b) more professional development on inclusion for music educators, (c) more training for preservice music educators on teaching children with disabilities, and (d) follow-up research studies.

 children with disabilities, graduate course, music education, professional development, special education

 Copyright 2013 Giovanna Adelia Davila

 Davila, Giovanna Adelia.
 "A Graduate Course on Inclusion: Four Elementary/General Music Educators' Perceived Attitudes and Applications in the Classroom."
-PhD diss., University of Iowa, 2013.
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2013.